Tuscarora High School (Virginia): Demographics

 The student body makeup is 52 percent male and 48 percent female, and the total minority enrollment is 41 percent.

 Band

-The marching band represented Virginia in the 2015 Pearl Harbor Day Parade in Honolulu, Hawaii.
-The Tuscarora Marching Band commonly known as the Tuscarora Marching Huskies are 3 time state champions.
-Their most recent state championship award was received in 2022.
+The Marching Huskies marching band is renowned statewide for its quality, creativity and precision in competition, in spite of its relative small size.
+The Tuscarora Marching Band is a four-time state champion, most recently as the VMBC Class 1A champions in 2023.
 Benjamin Williams was the first band director of Tuscarora.
-The current band director is Mckenzie Durgin.
-The band is scheduled to play in the 2023 Pearl Harbor Day Parade in Honolulu, Hawaii.
+The current band director is McKenzie Durgin.
+The Marching Huskies band represented Virginia in the 2015 and 2023 Pearl Harbor Day Parade in Honolulu, Hawaii.

 Sports

 In Fall 2014, the Tuscarora Girls Cross Country team won the first ever state championship for the school.
 In November 2017, the girls won their 3rd Class 5A State Title in 4 years.
-Tuscarora's Football team is first in Division 5A in the state of Virginia.
+The Tuscarora Girls Soccer team won the 2023 VHSL Class 4 state championship, the program's first.